Progressive Youth (Croatia): Background

 The main Croatian parliamentary opposition consisted of the Party of Rights and the Independent People's Party, the latter being formed by dissidents splitting from the People's Party in 1880.
 The Party of Rights found most of its support among the younger urban intelligentsia, while the Independent People's Party base of support was among the middle-aged urban intelligentsia and the Catholic Church.
 Both parties suffered from poor organisation and being led by part-time politicians.
 Even though the two opposition parties concluded an electoral alliance, (Note: The electoral alliance of the Party of Rights and the Independent People's Party existed from 1897 to 1902, and it was known as the Udružena opozicija (lit.
 'United Opposition').) they were divided over the possibility of political cooperation with the Croatian Serbs (and the Slovenes as fellow South Slavs living in Austria-Hungary).
 Both parties were met with mistrust from Croatian Serbs, in a large part due to their advocation of the Croatian state right (Note: Croatian nationalism fought against the Magyarisation of Croatia and Croats by defining Croatia as a political entity not relying on ethnicity.
 This made Croatian statehood, along with the principle of self-determination, key to the formation of the Croatian nation.
 The Serbs saw the advocation of Croatian statehood as a denial of the possibility of any autonomous pursuit of politics by the Serbs in Croatia.) and the conflicting views about the fate of Bosnia and Herzegovina following the 1878 Austro-Hungarian occupation.
-(Note: There were concurrent conflicting territorial claims against all of Bosnia and Herzegovina.
-The Serbs hoped Bosnia and Herzegovina would be attached to the Principality of Serbia following the Herzegovina uprising, and the Croats expected Austria-Hungary to give the territory to Croatia following the 1878 occupation.)
+There were concurrent conflicting territorial claims against all of Bosnia and Herzegovina.
+The Serbs hoped Bosnia and Herzegovina would be attached to the Principality of Serbia following the Herzegovina uprising, and the Croats expected Austria-Hungary to give the territory to Croatia following the 1878 occupation.
 In the case of the Party of Rights, a particular problem for cooperation with the Serbs was that the party's founder, Ante Starčević, claimed that the Serbs are not a distinct nation but Orthodox Croats.
 (Note: According to historian Nicholas J. Miller, Starčević was motivated by the opposite claim by Vuk Karadžić that Croats are not a distinct nation but Serbs converted to Catholicism.)
 Cooperation between the Croatian Serb politicians and the Independent People's Party was difficult to achieve due to the former's suspicions towards the role of the Catholic priests in the party.